quentinmax/Serial2Excel/README.md

 - Capture data from a serial device.
 - Process incoming data in real-time.
-- Generate output files (Excel, CSV) containing the captured and processed data.
+- Generate Excel or CSV files containing the processed data.

 ## Installation